SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ### Draft minimum metadata specifications for metagenomic studies and samples
 We compared the metadata standards of:

-* Genomic Standards Sonsortium: [MIxS](https://w3id.org/mixs) (Minimum Information about any (x) Sequence (MIxS) standard) MIMS (Minimum Information about Metagenome Sequences)
+* Genomic Standards Consortium: [MIxS](https://w3id.org/mixs) (Minimum Information about any (x) Sequence (MIxS) standard) MIMS (Minimum Information about Metagenome Sequences)
 * Public sequence repositories: [ENA's](https://www.ebi.ac.uk/ena) [@citesAsAuthority:Burgin2023-ds] Checklist [ERC000011](https://www.ebi.ac.uk/ena/browser/view/ERC000011) along with their Checklist implementation of MIxS standards
 * Community usage: the 100 most-frequently present metadata keys available from ENA submissions on samples that have been processed by [MGnify](https://www.ebi.ac.uk/metagenomics) [@citesAsAuthority:Richardson2023-ot].

 This approach was chosen to avoid the creation of any new standard (being rooted in existing standards, implementations, and usage patterns), whilst enabling new adopters to publish compatible crates without necessarily needing to submit their data to a repository like ENA.
-For example, a group collecting metagenomic dataset in a commercial context may wish to publicly publish compatible metadata associated with their sampling whilst not making publicly available the associated primary data sequences.
+For example, a group collecting metagenomic datasets in a commercial context may wish to publicly publish compatible metadata associated with their sampling whilst not making publicly available the associated primary data sequences.

 Our overall approach is shown in Figure 2.